diegovachon/Neurocardiac-Comorbidity-Prediction/README.md

 Multimodal Integration
 When brain imaging data is available, the system integrates transcriptomic and neuroimaging information through multimodal learning approaches.
 This fusion leverages complementary information sources: transcriptomics reveals molecular mechanisms while neuroimaging captures structural and functional brain changes.
 The integration is achieved through attention mechanisms that learn optimal ways to combine information from different data modalities.

-Repository Structure

-The codebase is organized into logical modules that separate concerns and facilitate collaboration:
-The src/preprocessing/ directory contains all data preprocessing functionality.
-The rna_seq_pipeline.py module handles the complete RNA-seq processing workflow, from raw count normalization to batch correction.
-Quality control metrics are computed in quality_control.py, which generates comprehensive reports on sample quality, sequencing depth, and potential confounding factors.
-Patient clustering analysis is implemented in clustering.py, which provides multiple clustering algorithms and visualization tools.
-Machine learning models are implemented in the src/models/ directory.
-The multi_label_classifier.py module contains various classification algorithms optimized for multi-label prediction, including support vector machines, random forests, and deep neural networks.
-Multimodal fusion is handled by multimodal_fusion.py, which implements attention-based and late fusion approaches for combining transcriptomic and imaging data.
-Feature selection methods are centralized in feature_selection.py, providing both univariate and multivariate selection techniques.
-Visualization components in src/visualization/ generate publication-quality figures and interactive dashboards for exploring results.
-The plots.py module creates standard plots such as volcano plots, heatmaps, and ROC curves, while dashboard.py implements an interactive web interface for real-time data exploration.
-Utility functions in src/utils/ provide common functionality used across multiple modules.
-Data loading utilities handle various file formats and implement caching for improved performance.
-Model evaluation functions compute standard metrics and provide statistical significance testing.
-The notebooks/ directory contains Jupyter notebooks that demonstrate the complete analysis workflow.
-These notebooks serve both as tutorials for new users and as reproducible analysis scripts for specific studies.
 Technology Stack

 Installation